-Many petrolheads and car enthusiasts are obsessed with dragging as much horsepower out of their cars as possible.
-While it might look and sound great for a bit, this isn’t always the best thing for the car or your wallet.
+Many petrolheads and car enthusiasts are fixated with dragging as much horsepower out of their cars as possible.
+While it might look and sound impressive for a bit, this isn’t always the best thing for the car or your wallet.

-Installing a performance camshaft does add power to an engine, but how much?
+Installing a powerful camshaft does add power to an engine, but how much?
 And is it worth it?

-The answer hugely depends on the car’s pre-existing engine and drivetrain.
+The response heavily depends on the car’s pre-existing engine and drivetrain.

-You can expect a gain of about 10% from a performance camshaft.
+You can expect a profit of about 10% from a high-performance camshaft.

-If your car puts out 150 bhp, this could rise to around 165 bhp.
-For the best results and a much more significant increase, a performance camshaft installation should be accompanied by many other modifications and finalized with Stage 1 and Stage 2 tuning.
+If your car puts out 150 bhp, this could rise to around 165 horsepower.
+For the optimal results and a much more significant increase, a performance camshaft installation should be accompanied by many other modifications and finalized with Stage 1 and Stage 2 tuning.

-There are alternatives that might be much more worthwhile for you.
+There are alternatives that might be significantly more valuable for you.

-Read on more to learn about the camshaft and how it works, including why a performance camshaft increases your car’s horsepower!
+Read on more to learn about the camshaft and how it operates, including why a high-performance camshaft increases your car’s horsepower!

-Finally, the last section will consider whether or not it’s worth it for you.
+Finally, the last section will consider whether or not it’s beneficial for you.

 Table of ContentsShow